 Survey Question Types

-Capture mood and sentiment - visually and instantly
+Capture satisfaction and sentiment - visually and instantly

-Emoji scale questions use expressive faces or emojis (😞 😐 😊) to collect mood and sentiment ratings.
-They are the fastest to answer, require no language skills, and are ideal for short in-product pulses.
+A smiley face survey uses expressive happy faces or emojis (😞 😐 😊) to collect satisfaction and sentiment ratings.
+They are the fastest to answer, require no language skills, and work as a digital smiley face feedback form delivered in-product, by link, by email, or via QR code - no physical kiosk required.

 No credit card required

-An emoji scale survey question presents 3 or 5 emoji faces - ranging from very negative to very positive - for respondents to click.
-They capture sentiment and emotional reaction rather than precise ratings.
-Emoji scales are language-neutral, visually immediate, and particularly effective in short in-product micro-surveys where you want a quick pulse without cognitive overhead.
+A smiley face survey (also called an emoji scale or happy face survey) presents 3 or 5 smiley faces - ranging from a frowning face to a smiling face - for respondents to click.
+It captures satisfaction and emotional reaction rather than a precise number.
+Smiley face satisfaction scales are language-neutral, visually immediate, and particularly effective in short in-product micro-surveys and customer satisfaction surveys where you want a quick pulse without cognitive overhead.
+Mapster runs them as a digital emoji scale question - no kiosk hardware needed.

 When to use

-Use emoji scales for quick in-product pulse checks, feature satisfaction, mood after an interaction, or any context where you want immediate sentiment rather than a precise score.
-They work best with 3–5 emojis.
-For tracking formal metrics (CSAT, NPS), use numeric scales with established benchmarks.
+Use a smiley face survey for quick in-product pulse checks, feature satisfaction, customer satisfaction smiley faces after an interaction, or any context where you want immediate sentiment rather than a precise score.
+They work best with 3–5 faces.
+For tracking formal metrics (CSAT, NPS) with benchmarks, pair the smiley scale with a numeric scale.

 Ready-to-use examples - copy, adapt, or use directly in your surveys.